MDJoerg/MQBA/README.md

 Install the Project with [ABAPGit](http://abapgit.org).
 An SAP Netweaver ABAP Stack 7.50 was used for implementation.
 A Netweaver 7.40 was not tested so far.
 The default package for installation is ZMQBA.

-Activate the services ZMQBA_GW and ZMQBA_INT (websocket nodes) with transaction SICF.
+Activate the services ZMQBA_GW and ZMQBA_INT (websocket nodes) with transaction SICF if inactive.
+With newer releases of abapGit this could be done automatically.
 A system user have to be maintained for the services because external websocket tools do not support user based authorization.

 ## Bridge to external brokers